adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 ### Releasing a new version on `next` (unstable)

-1. Run [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) on the entire tree.
+1. Update `Project.toml` with the new version number.
+2. Update the project manifest: `julia --project=$PWD -e 'using Pkg; Pkg.update()'`
-2. Verify that any tests are passing locally.
+3. Verify that any tests are passing locally (otherwise `git restore` everything and go debugging).
-3. Update the documentation, including `docs/make.jl` if needed, but **do not run `docs/make.jl` yet**.
+4. Update the documentation files, including `docs/make.jl` if necessary (fix it if broken).
-3. Update `Project.toml` with the new version number.
-4. Update `docs/src/changelog.md` with the date of release and a concise list of changes.
+5. Update `docs/src/changelog.md` with the date of release and a concise list of changes.
-5. If the changelog is larger than 1MB, split off a `changelog-<version_range>.md` for old versions.
+6. If the changelog is larger than 1MB, split off a `changelog-<version_range>.md` for old versions.
+7. Run [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) on the entire `src/` tree.
-5. Commit the changes to `next` with a message like `Prepare release v<version>`.
+8. Commit the changes to `next` with a message like `Prepare release v<version>`.
-6. Create an annotated git tag with `git tag -F docs/src/changelog.md`
+9. Create an annotated git tag with `git tag -am "Version <version>" v<version>`.
-7. Push `next` to all remotes (with `--follow-tags`).
+10. Push `next` to all remotes (with `--follow-tags`).

 ### Releasing a new version on `main` (stable)

 Once a release is considered stable enough, it can be merged onto `main` from `next`.
-Then the HTML documentation also needs to be built:
+Then the HTML documentation also needs to be built.
+Starting on `main`:

 1. Create a documentation branch with `git switch -c gh-pages-<version>`; **all remaining steps are to be performed on this branch**.
 2. Build the web docs with `julia --project=docs/ docs/make.jl`.